roboscienceorg/book/source/Electrical/ElectricalTerms.rst

 Electrical Terms
 ----------------

+In this section, review the concepts of voltage, current and resistance, as well as some of the basic components.
+We begin with a common analogy relating the flow of electricity to water flow.
+This analogy is probably over used and has its limitations, but it does help in getting started.
-**Voltage** is the electrical pressure.
-If we use a water pipe as an analogy, you can think of water pressure in the pipe as the voltage.
+**Voltage** is the electrical pressure in the circuit.
+If we use a water pipe as an
+analogy, you can think of water pressure in the pipe as the voltage.
 The electrical pressure is measured in Volts.
 The symbol used in computation is :math:`v`. **Current** is the flow of electrons along a conductor.